 I recommend that you use public transport in Istanbul – it will allow you to move around quickly and cheap.
 Istanbul is really congested and the traffic is sooo crazy!
 You will save a lot of time by using the metro, tram and ferries to commute.
 You should avoid buses and taxis during peak hours, because it is really difficult to move.

 First of all, you will need the magnetic card – ISTANBULKART to use all public transport in Istanbul (metro, tram, ferry, bus, funicular, etc.).
 You can find it in the small kiosks near all metro stations, piers, and also bus stations or you can buy it on the yellow machines, where you can also refill your card.

 The cost of the card is 70TL and you load the credit on the card.
 When you run out of credit, you just top it up at the yellow machines.
 One card can be used by up to 5 people, but I would recommend that 2 or 3 people use it together.
 The card has a monthly top-up limit of 500 TL, so you won’t be able to top it up till the next month if you exceed this limit.
 The Istanbulkart is valid for 3 years if it is not recharged in the meantime.

 You can use the Istanbulkart to pay the toilets (1TL) and it is very convenient when you don’t have any coins with you.

 As I said, you can use all public transport in Istanbul with Istanbulkart.
 So, let’s find out more about transportation options.

 In Europe there are two lines in service , the T1 line from Kabataş allows easy access to Sultanahmet and the T4 line that goes north – west of the city.
-It runs from 6am to 12pm.
 The tram in Istanbul is very clean and air conditioned.

 You can reach the main attractions of the city with T1 line.
 I recommend that you use it as is really cheap and fast and definitely easiest way to get to the old town.